rog-golang-buddies/api-hub_storage-and-update-service/README.md

 ### Main functions (To Do)
 #### Proof of Concept stage
 1. Provide gRPC API with methods:
     * search(search string) ([]ApiSpecDefShort, error) to search by domain and description.
-Return list of short descriptions.
+Return a list of short descriptions.
-    * get(id long) ([]ApiSpecDef, error) to get full API Spec document by id.
+    * get(id long) ([]ApiSpecDef, error) to get the full API Spec document by id.
 2. Process events from Rabbit MQ with ASD model:
     * retrieve events from Rabbit MQ with ASD model
     * save/update data in DB (set created_at/updated_at)
-    * notify API Gateway on update if it required (event need to contain flag - is notification needed)
+    * notify API Gateway on update if required (event need to contain flag - is notification needed)
 3. Check last updated dates and request update if necessary:
-    * get expiration time from environment variable
+    * get expiration time from the environment variable
-    * perform periodically task and get records which requires update
+    * perform periodically task and get records that require update
     * send them to data scraper service with queue

 #### Future plans